Berry Fun Facts

 A Seedy Fact…

-There is an average of 200 seeds on each strawberry.
+There is an average of 200 seeds on each strawberry and technically each yellow seeds is an individual fruit itself.

 I’d Like To Thank the Academy…